Table Of Contents

 Checker: Bahaa Khateeb

-Instability is an inherent characteristic of the crypto market.
+As a trader, if I had to describe the one inherent characteristic of the crypto market, it would be volatility.
 A crypto asset running smoothly today may well experience an unexpected drop tomorrow.
 This would explain why the value of many cryptocurrencies constantly changes throughout the day.
 Such volatility, along with regulatory actions, may well lead to flash crashes caused by market fear, followed by minor retracements after large rallies.
-To keep from showing a loss when this occurs, traders can leverage a concept known as “short selling,” which allows the trader to make money when prices are declining – perhaps even without actually owning crypto.
-In this article, we explain crypto shorting and the accompanying risks.
+To keep from showing a loss when this occurs, traders can leverage a concept known as “short selling,” which allows them to make money when prices are declining.
+In this article, I'll explain crypto shorting and the accompanying risks.

 Short Crypto